CCExtractor/sample-platform/install/installation.md

 it's **recommended** to use a valid certificate.
 [Let's Encrypt](https://letsencrypt.org/) offers free certificates.
 For local testing, a self-signed certificate can be enough.
-* When the server name is asked during installation, enter the domain name that will run the platform.
-E.g., if the platform will run locally, enter `localhost` as the server name.
 * In case of a `502 Bad Gateway` response, the platform didn't start correctly.
 Manually running `bootstrap_gunicorn.py` (as root!) can help to determine what goes wrong.
 The snippet below shows how this can be done: